cauIfield/cauIfield/README.md

 did said angel fry her vocal chords when she descended from heaven - ellie (im joking) (dont be mad)

 WOW.
 I AM SHOCKED RIGHT NOW?? i could sing like umm umm THE HIGH NOTE THAT MADISON BEER DID but even better and more fashionable... -nid

+im envisioning you as that one video of millie bobby brown singing imagine by john lennon - ellie